mpadge/typetracer/README.md

 R has extensive support for list structures, notably including all `data.frame`-like objects in which each column is actually a list item.
-`typetracer` also offers the ability to recurse into lists to trace the properties of each list item.
+`typetracer` also offers the ability to recurse into the list structures of individual parameters, to recursively trace the properties of each list item.
 To do this, the traces themselves have to be injected with the additional parameter, `trace_lists = TRUE`.

 The final call above included an additional parameter passed as a list.
 The following code re-injects a tracer with the ability to traverse into